airtower-luna/pyo3-hatch-experiment/README.md

 ## What's experimental?

-* The hook makes some assumptions about the artifacts produced by Cargo, specifically that the artifacts produced for the lib build will be one per `crate-type` and listed in the same order as the types in the `filenames` field of the `compiler-artifact` message.
 * The hook assumes that the working directory of `hatchling` is also where the Rust package exists (with `Cargo.toml`, etc.).
 * Using custom build targets may need some extra care depending on